-The parties agree that resolution of the issue hinges on the meaning of the phrase "patients who for such days were eligible for medical assistance under a State plan approved under . . .[Title] XIX" as used in the Medicare statute at 42 U.S.C. §1395ww(d)(5)(F)(vi)(II).
-This phrase identifies those days that are to be counted in the Medicaid proxy of the Medicare DSH adjustment.
+The parties agree that resolution of the issue hinges on the meaning of the phrase "patients who (for such days) were eligible for medical assistance under a State plan approved under . . .
+[Title] XIX" as used in the Medicare statute at 42 U.S.C. §1395ww(d)(5)(F)(vi)(II).
+This phrase identifies what days are counted in the Medicaid proxy of the Medicare DSH adjustment.